SOliv1/boutique_ado_v1/readme/README3.md

         Create checkout/views.py continue success orderform
         add to checkout/urls.py success
 ## Stripes Part 7
+        Make sure you add env.py to your project so that the Stripe card system works and that it is secure.

+        import os

+        os.environ.setdefault("STRIPE_PUBLIC_KEY", 'pk_test_')

+        os.environ.setdefault("STRIPE_SECRET_KEY", 'sk_test_')

         Create success template along side of checkout.html template Go to init-_py and add details to that *default_app_config = 'checkout.apps.CheckoutConfig'*